Ex-49er Dan Bunz still revels in game-saving stop in Super Bowl XVI

 “You don’t think tough guys can’t enjoy lavender?”
 Bunz said smiling.
 “It’s my feminine side, all this estrogen.
 I know, I know.
 What’s up with Dan Bunz growing lavender?”

-Bunz made the team the next season, in part by stuffing his pockets with enough weights to make the required weight.
+Bunz made the team the next season, partly by stuffing his pockets with enough mass to make the required weight.
 Bunz logged eight NFL seasons, a run that included starting in two Super Bowl victories with the 49ers.
 He’s forever known for a tackle that NFL Films ranked the greatest in history.
 Football sticks with him beyond his Super Bowl fame.

 Years after making his historic tackle, Bunz says his knees, hips, shoulders, neck and back ache.
 He also fears short-term memory loss.
-He’s seen what has happened to other former players, and told his family that if he suddenly starts “to lose it,” it would stem from years of repeated football collisions.
+He has seen what has happened to other former players and told his family that if he suddenly starts “to lose it,” it would stem from years of repeated football collisions.

 “I’ve been tested (for memory loss),” Bunz said.
 “I do worry about that.
 I’ve seen guys fall down the rabbit hole.
 You’re the last one to know that you’re starting to lose it.
 I’m not worried about the money.
 I want to make sure I get listed, and if I do lose it, my wife doesn’t have to pay for it.”